yeshenpy/Awesome-Evolutionary-Reinforcement-Learning/README.md

 [![](https://img.shields.io/badge/-Update%20List-orange)]()

-**28 December 2023**: I will fully update the site within two weeks.
+**20 January 2024**: I will fully update the site when the survey is updated.

 **12 June 2023**: Update more papers about Single Agent Policy Optimization and some papers about Quality Diversity RL.

 ## Paper With Code [TODO]

 # :star: EA-Assisted Optimization of RL
 ## EA-assisted Parameter Search